Eloy Gutiérrez Menoyo: Life

 From left to right: Fidel Castro, Osvaldo Dorticós Torrado, Che Guevara, Augusto Martínez Sánchez, Antonio Núñez Jiménez, William Alexander Morgan and Eloy Gutiérrez Menoyo.

-Gutiérrez Menoyo came from a Spanish family active in the Spanish Civil War and emigrated to Cuba following the victory of Francisco Franco′s forces with his family in 1945.
+Gutiérrez Menoyo was born in Madrid in 1934, into a Spanish family active in the Spanish Civil War.
+The family emigrated to Cuba in 1945.

+In March 1957, he and his brother, Carlos, were part of an attack on the Presidential Palace of Fulgencio Batista.
+His older brother did not survive the attack.

-In Cuba in 1957, Eloy formed and commanded the rebel group Second National Front of Escambray, which fought against president Batista′s dictatorial rule alongside Fidel Castro′s 26th of July Movement and the Revolutionary Directorate of 13 March Movement.
-In March 1957, he and his brother, Carlos, were part of an attack on the Presidential Palace of Fulgencio Batista; his brother, Carlos, was killed in that attack.
-On January 3 of 1959, Eloy and his troops entered the City of Havana, Cuba a few days before Fidel Castro.
+Afterwards, Gutiérrez Menoyo created and led the rebel group Second National Front of Escambray, which fought against president Batista′s dictatorial rule alongside Fidel Castro′s 26th of July Movement and the Revolutionary Directorate of 13 March Movement.

+On January 3 1959, Gutiérrez Menoyo and his troops entered Havana a few days before Fidel Castro.
 Eloy was hailed as one of the Commanders Of The Revolution.
-Eloy's own army was absorbed into the army of Fidel Castro but Eloy was permitted to retain the rank of 'Major' which was the highest rank in Cuba at the time.
-However, Eloy and many of his senior officers were never offered a post in the Castro administration.
-While being on the outside and looking in, Eloy grew dissatisfied with the Castro administration and in September–October 1959, Eloy and some of his men from the old 1st version of the Second National Front, which was formed in 1957 as a pro-Castro group, formed the 2nd version of the Second National Front, which was an anti-Castro group.
+Gutiérrez Menoyo's own army was absorbed into the army of Fidel Castro but he was permitted to retain the rank of Major, the highest rank in Cuba at the time.

+However, Gutiérrez Menoyo and many of his senior officers were never offered a post in the Castro administration.
+He grew dissatisfied with the Castro administration and in September–October 1959, Eloy and some of his men from the old 1st version of the Second National Front, which was formed in 1957 as a pro-Castro group, formed the 2nd version of the Second National Front, which was an anti-Castro group.

-However, in January 1961, events took a turn against these anti-Castro 2nd Version members and Eloy and about 12 military and civilian supporters fled to the US on a boat.
-Eloy settled in Miami, Florida.
-While in Florida, Eloy helped form Alpha 66.
-Formed in January–February 1962, Alpha 66 was created too late to take part in April 1961 Bay of Pigs Invasion.
+In January 1961, Gutiérrez Menoyo and about 12 military and civilian supporters fled to the US on a boat.
+He settled in Miami, Florida, where he helped create Alpha 66.

-However, after the assassination of John F. Kennedy in 1963, Eloy led an armed incursion into Cuba in December 1964, but was captured, jailed, and abused, on one occasion being beaten nearly to death by guards.
+After the assassination of John F. Kennedy in 1963, Gutiérrez Menoyo led an armed incursion into Cuba in December 1964, but was captured, jailed, and tortured, being beaten nearly to death by guards.
 He was sentenced to death for the revolt, which was later commuted to 30 years in prison.
-After 22 years in prison, Eloy was freed in 1986 after a petition by the Spanish government.
-Eloy then went into exile in Spain.
+After 22 years in prison, Gutiérrez Menoyo was freed in 1986 after a petition by the Spanish government.
+Gutiérrez Menoyo then went into exile in Spain.
 Eloy then returned to Miami, Florida where he formed Cambio Cubano or Cuban Change in 1992.

-In 2003, Eloy left the USA and returned to Cuba where he would remain for the rest of his life as a "tolerated dissident".
+In 2003, Gutiérrez Menoyo returned to Cuba where he would remain for the rest of his life as a "tolerated dissident".
+Gutiérrez Menoyo passed away on October 26, 2012 after suffering a heart attack.

-In 2021, an FBI memo confirmed that Menoyo was an asset of US Army intelligence.
+In 2021, a declassified Federal Bureau of Investigation memo stated that Gutiérrez Menoyo and other Alpha 66 members were United States Army intelligence assets in 1964.

-Eloy had at least three wives.
+Gutiérrez Menoyo had at least three wives.
 He had a daughter in Puerto Rico with his first wife; his second wife, Gladys, remained in Florida with their three sons.
 His third wife was Flor Ester Torres Sanabria.